-Get the High-Quality Defense you Deserve
+Get the High-Quality Defense You Deserve

 Type of Fraud Charges

-Insurance fraud is one of the most common types of fraud and will likely be aggressively pursued by law enforcement since it costs insurance companies billions of dollars every year.
+Insurance Fraud: Insurance fraud is one of the most common types of fraud and will likely be aggressively pursued by law enforcement since it costs insurance companies billions of dollars every year.
 Insurance fraud is any fraudulent act committed with the express intent of receiving a payment from an insurance company.
 Anything from exaggerating an injury to faking a car accident may be considered insurance fraud.

-Healthcare fraud is a type of fraud that is perpetrated by healthcare providers in order to get more money from their patients' insurance companies.
+Healthcare Fraud: Healthcare fraud is a type of fraud that is perpetrated by healthcare providers in order to get more money from their patients' insurance companies.
 This may include billing the insurance companies for higher services and procedures that were never actually done, services and procedures that were more expensive than the ones that were done, or even performing a procedure on a patient that is unnecessary.

-Similar to healthcare fraud, Medicaid fraud is usually perpetrated by healthcare providers in order to get money for services or procedures that were never rendered.
+Medicaid Fraud: Similar to healthcare fraud, Medicaid fraud is usually perpetrated by healthcare providers in order to get money for services or procedures that were never rendered.
 Because Medicaid is provided by the government, Medicaid fraud costs the taxpayers millions of dollars every year.
 This kind of fraud is also common among the owners or operators of nursing homes.

-Medicare fraud is when healthcare providers bill Medicare for supplies or services that were never actually ordered or given to the patients.
+Medicare Fraud: Medicare fraud is when healthcare providers bill Medicare for supplies or services that were never actually ordered or given to the patients.
 This type of fraud is harshly punished in the United States because it costs the taxpayers a lot of money each year.
 Medicare fraud is usually perpetrated by padding a patient's bill with more procedures and medications than they actually received.

-If you have been charged with any of the above, or any other type of fraud, a top-rated attorney from the firm can help you with your defense.
-Fraud is a crime that federal law enforcement takes very seriously, and if you want to avoid a possible conviction and jail time, you need a defense attorney you can count on.
-A criminal conviction could have a devastating impact on your career, your reputation and your future.
+If you have been charged with any type of fraud, a top-rated attorney from our firm can help you with your defense.
+Fraud is a crime that federal law enforcement takes very seriously; if you want to avoid a possible conviction and jail time, you need a defense attorney you can count on. conviction could have a devastating impact on your career, your reputation, and your future.
 Is that something you want to risk?
-Don't settle for second best!
-Your choice of legal representation could make all the difference and be the deciding factor between freedom and conviction.
+Do not settle for second best!
+Your choice of representation could make all the difference and be the deciding factor between freedom and conviction.